Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Spherical Harmonics

-The $X_n^m$ and $Z_n^m$ denote the real and imaginary parts.
+We can express the spherical harmonic modes as The $X_n^m$ and $Z_n^m$ denote the real and imaginary parts.
 We use this splitting in our numerical methods to construct a purely real set of basis functions on the unit sphere with maximum degree $N$ which consists of $(N+1)^2$ basis elements.
-For the case $N=2$ we have the basis elements
+For the case $N=2$ we have the basis elements Similar conventions are used for the basis for the other values of $N$.
+We take final basis elements $Y_i$ that are normalized as $Y_i = \tilde{Y}_i/\sqrt{\langle \tilde{Y}_i, \tilde{Y}_i \rangle}$.